 As a result, how about a hypothesis that many “crises” are actually inevitable change occurring at inconvenient times?
-Given that there has not been a ‘more inconvenient time’ than 2020 for any of us, I’m going to go out on a limb and suggest that now is the time for organizations (and industries) to start thinking of crisis preparedness as a path to more effective change management.
+In our dynamic world, I’m going to go out on a limb and suggest that now is the time for organizations (and industries) to start thinking of crisis preparedness as a path to more effective change management.
 Said another way, the status quo is endangered in just about every sector – so it is time to get on offense to navigate into the future.
 And the construct of crisis preparedness can be a very useful way to get on offense.

 How to start?

 First, it’s important to distinguish between a true crisis and a bad day (or year).
 Managing a true crisis requires sufficient reallocation of power (decision-making) and resources to resolve a situation that may cause major damage to an asset — whether physical, financial or reputational.

 Let’s use the auto industry bailout back in 2009 as a high-profile, hard-to-argue-with-the-definition of crisis.
 After decades of inadequate evolution in response to the changing world around them (which I see as resistance to change caused by the power of the status quo in industry), U.S. automakers found themselves bailed out and controlled by the U.S. government.
 They emerged and returned to private ownership, transformed into more competitive organizations in the global automobile marketplace.

 Perhaps a bit hyperbolic, but I’d say the Great Recession was the best thing to happen to the auto industry in a long time, and by that I refer to the competitiveness of the U.S. automakers as a group.
 Unfortunately, taxpayers funded at least some of this change management which was long overdue.
 And thousands of workers and communities were hurt in the process.

 Why a crisis is a terrible thing to waste